Certora/Documentation/docs/user-guide/multicontract/index.md

 As we expected, the dispatcher for `executeOperation` chooses `TransferReceiver.executeOperation` as the receiver, which in turn calls `underlying.transferFrom(Pool, ..., 2)`.
-If we expand the call trace further, we see that the Prover chose the pool's allowance for the recipient to be `10`:
+If we look in the initial storage of the contract, we see that the Prover chose the pool's allowance for the recipient to be `10`: